UN authorizes a second malaria vaccine. Experts warn it's not enough to stop the disease spreading

 But that vaccine, known as Mosquirix and made by GSK, is only about 30% effective, requires four doses and protection fades within months.
 WHO experts, however, said the data to date on the GSK and Oxford-developed vaccines does not show which one is more effective.

-The Bill & Melinda Gates Foundation, one of the GSK vaccine's biggest backers, stepped back last year from financially supporting Mosquirix's rollout directly, saying it was less effective than officials would like and that funding would be better used elsewhere.
+The Bill & Melinda Gates Foundation, one of the GSK vaccine's biggest backers, stopped financially supporting Mosquirix directly in 2015, saying it was less effective than officials would like and that funding would be better used elsewhere.
 The foundation said it has continued helping with the vaccine rollout by supporting Gavi, a global vaccines alliance that is buying the GSK shots for distribution in poorer countries.

 “The big difference with these two vaccines is access,” Johnson said, noting that only about a dozen countries are scheduled to get limited quantities of the GSK vaccine in the next few years.

-Note: This story was first published on Oct.
-2, 2023.
-It was updated on October 4, 2023 to correct when The Bill & Melinda Gates foundation ended direct financial support for GSK’s malaria vaccine.
-The foundation ended direct financial support for the shots in 2015, not last year.